Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 Removes a peering from the specified network.
 */
 await gapi.client.compute.networks.removePeering({ network: "network", project: "project",  });

 /*
-Requests to remove a peering from the specified network.
-Applicable only for PeeringConnection with update_strategy=CONSENSUS.
-*/
-await gapi.client.compute.networks.requestRemovePeering({ network: "network", project: "project",  });

-/*
 Switches the network mode from auto subnet mode to custom subnet mode.